Non-Archimedean geometry of Artin fans: Kato stacks

-The category $\mathbf{Aff}$ can be endowed with a further Grothendieck topology, the \emph{strict topology}, whose coverings are given by smooth morphisms.
-By Proposition \ref{prop_strictmors} (ii) the strict topology is, in fact, equal to the big Zariski topology on $\mathbf{Aff}$.
+The category $\mathbf{Fan}$ can be endowed with a further Grothendieck topology, the \emph{strict topology}, whose coverings are generated by strict morphisms.
+By Proposition \ref{prop_strictmors} (ii) the strict topology is, in fact, equivalent to the big Zariski topology on $\mathbf{Fan}$.